 - List of pet-friendly shelters and accommodations, in case you need to evacuate

-Remember that if you are ordered to evacuate, you should take your pets with you if it is at all possible to do so.
+Remember that if you are ordered to evacuate, you should take your pets with you.
 If it isn’t safe for you to stay, it isn’t safe for your pets either.

 Microchip Your Dog